Swinject/Swinject/Documentation/CircularDependencies.md

     }
 ```

-Here both or either of the depending properties must be specified in the `initCompleted` callback to avoid infinite recursion.
+Here both or either of the depending properties must be specified in the `initCompleted` callback to avoid infinite recursion, however using it on both [has proven to avoid issues](#remark).

 ## Initializer/Initializer Dependencies